 How Does A Wet Palette Help?

-- Keeps Paints Moist For Long Period Of Time – This does really well not only keep your paint fresh but also allows them to stay moist longer than if they were just left alone at room temperature.
-This is especially good if you’re someone who likes creating fine details in all their paintings or drawing pieces because it will help make sure that none of your pigments dry up too quickly while you work on other parts of the piece.
+A wet palette not only keeps your paint fresh but also allows it to stay moist longer than if left alone at room temperature.
+This is particularly helpful if you enjoy creating fine details in your paintings or drawings, ensuring that your pigments don’t dry up too quickly while you work on other parts of the piece.

 Wet Palette Cleaning Tips And Tricks

-Gently wipe your wet palette with a paper towel to remove any excess paint.
-This helps preserve the moisture and prevent you from getting covered in pigment.
+After each use, gently wipe your wet palette with a paper towel to remove any excess paint.
+This helps preserve the moisture and prevents you from getting covered in pigment.

 To clean any remaining color, use either oil painting solvent or watercolor cleaner, depending on the type of paint you’re working with.
 Alternatively, you can use baby wipes, but make sure they don’t contain soap, as it may leave residue that could affect the adhesion of your new paint.